Seneca-SCPA/Applied-Problem-Solving/docs/logic-selection.md

 ![](../static/img/selectionAlternative.png)

-### Pseudo Code
+### Pseudocode

-And here is how it would be done in pseudo code.
+And here is how it would be done in pseudocode.

 Function: `main()`